 CML's MediaLit Kit / A Framework for Learning and Teaching in a Media Age

 Over the years, the CML has established a core pedagogical foundation for all of its work.
-The CML MediaLit Kit now provides a blueprint for building an inquiry-based media literacy program based on principles developed and honed through years of research and use both in the United States and around the world.
+The CML MediaLit Kit now provides a blueprint for building an inquiry-grounded media literacy program based on principles developed and honed through years of research and use both in the United States and around the world.

 CML Special Curriculum Programs and Services: Educator Resources